 The goal of health care education is to produce providers who offer comprehensive, high-quality, team-oriented, patient/family-partnered care.

-Our students are excited to learn from our patient partners and possess a high regard and value of patients/clients/families and their experiences.
+Our students are excited to learn from our patient partners and possess high regard and value for patients/clients/families and their experiences.

 Heres what you need to know...